deziemniakv/URL-Shortener/README.md

 # URL SHORTENER

-A simple React project in JavaScript.
+A simple React project in TypeScript.

 ## Requirements